MozillaFoundation/mofo-standards/README.md

 ## GitHub Flow

 Active projects and future projects will use GitHub flow for branching.
-This means that new features should be written in feature branches based on `master`.
+This means that new features should be written in feature branches in the same repo, branched from `master`.
 When ready, open a pull request against `master` to have the new feature (or fix) brought into the base branch.
 Branches should only merge into master when fully completed, so other people's work is never blocked.

 For more details, see: [https://guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/)